mike-lischke/java2typescript/readme.md

 With this tool it is possible to do the major work of converting Java code to Typescript.
 Of course a lot of manual work remains after the conversion run, but at least all the tedious standard changes (like exchanging variable name and its type) is done automatically.

-The tool uses (a copy of) the [Java grammar from the ANTLR4 grammar directory](https://github.com/antlr/grammars-v4/tree/master/java/java), which supports Java 17, even though not all features from later Java versions are supported in the converter tool.
+The tool uses (a copy of) the [Java grammar from the ANTLR4 grammar directory](https://github.com/antlr/grammars-v4/tree/master/java/java), which supports Java 17.
+The converter, however, only supports language features up to Java 11.

 # Abstract